suminb/web/data/durango_ecosim.md

 a result, we were able to reduce the 30-minute runtime down to one minute and fifteen seconds, which is a 96% improvement.

-Nevertheless, the GPGPU solution definitely offers remarkable performance gains, it comes at a price.
+Nevertheless, the GPGPU solution offers remarkable performance gains, it comes at a price.
 Most of all, it was a great engineering challenge; it was difficult to debug, difficult to profile, and difficult to do anything with it.
 That's probably because we had no prior GPGPU experience whatsoever.
 Another concern was maintenance and recruiting.
 Software engineers with GPGPU experience were rare commodities in the job market (at least in 2014, in South Korea).

 For this reason, we decided to discard the GPGPU option and move onto a different one, which will be explained in the next section.